Rahul14052004/Multi-user-chat-app/README.md

 Making a multi-user chat application using Java and socket programming

 #3rd Sem Independent Project
-Breifing will be done shortly
+Briefing will be done shortly